Hand embroidery stitches, stitch groups, and families

 Decorative stitches, also called surface stitches, will embellish and highlight your embroidered designs.
 They add texture to the embroidery and often play as an eye-catching detail.

 The variety of these stitches is endless.
-Think about the Detached chain stitch, French knots, Bullion stitch, Woven wheel stitch, or Pistil stitch.
+Think about the Detached chain stitch, French knots, Bullion stitch, Woven Wheel stitch, or Pistil stitch.

 Border stitches